zaf00130/even-better-ls/README.md

 ## Testing

-The following command will create a folder named `ebls-ext-test` in the current directory, with examples of all file extensions defined in `ls_colors_generator.py`:
+You can test current colors and icons with the `-t` or `--test` option.
+This will create a folder named `ebls-ext-test` in the current directory, with examples of all defined file extensions.

 ```
-$ ls_colors_generator test
+$ ls_colors_generator --test
 ```